The people who make it all possible.

 Nick's ensembles have been seen everywhere from Pennsylvania's Miller Symphony Hall, to GALA Festival in Minneapolis, to NYC's Carnegie Hall stage and collaborated with celebrity performers such as Scott Hoying.

-As a conductor, Nick is known for his energetic and dynamic presence on the podium, clear and inspirational gesture, and his ability to lead massive ensembles in high-level performances.
-Nick is a sought after conducting clinician and adjudicator, and has presented a national and international conferences.
-He is also thrice published in the Choral Journal and American Choral Review.
+Nick is known for his energetic podium presence, clear and inspiring gesture, and ability to lead large ensembles in high-level performances.
+A sought-after clinician and adjudicator, he has presented at national and international conferences and is published in Choral Journal and American Choral Review.
+He currently serves as Repertoire and Resources Co-Chair for Research for NY-ACDA and as Interest Session Chair for the ACDA Eastern Region Conference (2024, 2026).

-An accomplished pianist and Music Director, Nick has worked in projects off-broadway, regionally, and in the development of new musicals.
-Selected regional credits include the Vanguard Theatre, Timber Lake Playhouse, Farmers Alley Theatre, and the Barn Theatre.
-Nick is currently the music assistant for the Broadway-bound musical Hippest Trip: The Soul Train Musical.
+An accomplished pianist and Music Director, Nick has worked Off-Broadway, regionally, and in new musical development, with credits at Vanguard Theatre, Timber Lake Playhouse, Farmers Alley Theatre, and the Barn Theatre.
+He is music assistant for the Broadway-bound Hippest Trip: The Soul Train Musical.

 Liz Olson